 - Ashwagandha: Ashwagandha is known to promote sleep.
 It contains an active compound known as triethylene glycol, which helps in inducing sleep.
 Ashwagandha treats people from their daily woes such as anxiety, stress, and exhaustion which will in return reduce sleep issues.

 - Jatamansi: Jatamansi is a natural brain tonic and a memory enhancer; it also facilitates calmness and relaxation to a hyperactive mind.
 It helps in inducing sleep while rejuvenating and nourishing the nervous system and promoting relaxation.

-- Chamomile Tea: These daisy-like flowers have been used to make a calming and soothing tea since many years.
-Chamomile is widely regarded as a mild tranquilizer and sleep-inducer.
+- Chamomile Tea: These daisy-like flowers have been used to make a calming and soothing tea for many years.
+Chamomile is widely regarded as a mild tranquillizer and sleep-inducer.
 Sedative effects may be due to the flavonoid, apigenin found in it.

 As with any natural therapy, it is wise to seek consultation from an expert who can give you the right direction.
 Always keep in mind that natural herbs are potent and choosing the right type of herb, as well as the right dosage, is essential.